OWASP/www-project-developer-guide/draft/20-proactive-control-checklist/09-protect-data.md

 * Use peer reviewed and open solution cryptographic modules
 * All cryptographic functions used to protect secrets from the application user must be implemented on a trusted system
 * Cryptographic modules must fail securely
-* Ensure all random numbers, random file names, random GUIDs, and random strings are generated using the cryptographic module approved random number generator
+* Ensure all random elements such as numbers, file names, UUID and strings are generated using the cryptographic module approved random number generator
 * Cryptographic modules used by the application are compliant to FIPS 140-2 or an equivalent standard
 * Establish and utilize a policy and process for how cryptographic keys will be managed